Home > Moving > City Guides > 17 Things to Know About Living in Portland

 Photo via @oregonbrewfest

-Are you moving to Portland soon?
+Are you moving to Portland?
 Extra Space Storage has several storage facilities throughout the Portland metro that can help with your transition.
-Find Portland storage near you!
+Find cheap storage near you!

 Things You Should Know About Portland, OR